grant-TraDA/NLP-2022W/PROJECTS/contrastive_learning-NaturAI/FINAL_project2/readme.md

 There are several main scripts:
 * BERT_contrastive_voting_functions_tests - script that implements and tests contrastive learning + voting approach.
 The changed part when compared to project 2 is a new loss function inside training
 * BERT_contrastive_sentence_tests2 - scripts that implements a model with reviews split.
 The most important parts are: 1) review analysis, which prepares training sample with sentences as observations; 2) nested voting approach, which splits test set into sentences and performs a whole training and evaluation of the network
-* data_augmentation - scripts performing tests of data augmentation methods and experiments for methods: synonym replacement, embedding-based replacement, summarising text and back-translation.
+* data_augmentation - script performing tests of data augmentation methods and experiments for methods: synonym replacement, embedding-based replacement, summarising text and back-translation
+* Transfer_learning - script with tests and experiments regarding transfer learning techniques
+* Siamese_with_knn - script performing training of the siamese model with knn voting classification

 We store saved models in the following files:
 * Siamese_sentence_model.zip
-* https://drive.google.com/drive/folders/1_67V1FQEY1OmxL4F5nbUGR_SdZTaLedc?usp=sharing - all models trained with different augmentation methods (file names denote method_model_loss-function_dataset used for training).
+* https://drive.google.com/drive/folders/1_67V1FQEY1OmxL4F5nbUGR_SdZTaLedc?usp=sharing - all models trained with different augmentation methods (file names denote method_model_loss-function_dataset used for training)
+* amazon_to_IMDb_transfer_model.zip and IMDb_to_amazon_transfer_model.zip - models trained with the use of transfer-learning for different datasets

 Also, there are several other files presenting our trials, experiments (and sometimes failures)